uotw/war.js/README.md

 * 55 seconds Intel(R) Xeon(R) CPU E5-2680 v4 @ 2.40GHz (14 cores)

 ## statistics
-1,000,000 iterations were run showing the following statistics:
+1,000,000 random game iterations were run showing the following statistics:

 * 97%	chance of winning if you have all face cards
 * 80%	chance of winning if you have 4 aces